Ron Padgett: Career

 From 1968 to 1969 Padgett was a workshop leader for The Poetry Project at St. Mark's Church in-the-Bowery in New York City.
+Two pieces of his early work from this period were published in 0 to 9 magazine.
 With David Shapiro, Padgett co-edited An Anthology of New York Poets, published by Random House in 1970.
 He founded The Poetry Project Newsletter in 1972.
 Padgett also worked in poet-in-the-school programs nationally from 1969 to 1976.
 After directing The Poetry Project for two and a half years, he became the publications director of Teachers & Writers Collaborative (1980-2000), where he also edited The Teachers & Writers Collaborative Newsletter.

 Padgett was a cofounder, publisher, and editor of Full Court Press from 1973 to 1988, bringing out books by Ginsberg, Brainard, O'Hara, Edwin Denby, Tom Veitch, William S. Burroughs, Larry Fagin, Philippe Soupault, John Godfrey, and others.
 At the same time, he lectured and taught at educational institutions, including Atlantic Center for the Arts, Brooklyn College, and Columbia University.
 He also hosted a poetry radio series and the designer of computer writing games.
 Padgett's papers are held by the Beinecke Rare Book and Manuscript Library at Yale University.